 When a group of professionals is working closely together on a project, they’re likely to get too invested in it to view the outcomes dispassionately.
 That’s where your sounding board comes in.
 This is the person who is result-oriented and can see the big picture.

-This team member is of paramount importance in making your CRM initiatives a success, as they question decisions, critically examine outcomes, and offer vital inputs for improvement.
-In short, this one team member will drive the rest to push the envelope.
+This team member is of paramount importance in making your CRM initiatives a success, as they question decisions, review CRM responsibilities, critically examine outcomes, and offer vital inputs for improvement.
+In short, this one team member will drive the rest to push the envelope and ensure successful CRM campaigns.
 They may not be appreciated by others on your CRM team for obvious reasons, but their role in optimizing your CRM initiatives is near indispensable.

 This team member has to be an early adopter of the technology you’re working with.
 They can play a key role in weeding out antiquated practices and replacing them with a more futuristic approach.
+This makes them a crucial player of your CRM team.
 The innovator may also help you find new, hitherto unexplored, ways to tackle the myriad roadblocks in your CRM initiative.
 They are the key to developing a robust, well-rounded system that can stand the test of time.

 There is only one way to know whether your CRM system is working optimally – by testing settings, fields, categories, workflows regularly.
 That’s where the tester comes in.
+It’s fair to say that your CRM team structure won’t ever be complete without them.
 They will test different functionalities of your system from time to time, ask the right questions, and offer the right tips to slow glitches.